silash35/qpdftools/README.md

 With Qpdf Tools, you can easily compress, split, merge and even rotate your pdf documents.

-Go to the Project [Wiki](https://github.com/silash35/qpdftools/wiki) for more information
+Go to the project [wiki](https://github.com/silash35/qpdftools/wiki) for more information